 Address: 44901 Main Street, Mendocino, CA 95460

-The Mendocino County Farmers’ Market is located directly on Main Street in the heart of Mendocino; the farmer’s market boasts coastal views, live music, and a fantastic assortment of picnic or wine country fixings.
+The Mendocino County Farmers’ Market is located directly on Main Street in the heart of Mendocino.
+The market boasts coastal views, live music, and a fantastic assortment of picnic or wine country fixings.

 Seven area food farms support the market, where you’ll find everything from fresh produce to flowers.
-There are also handmade soaps, eggs, artisanal cheeses, homemade jams, fresh-cut flowers, olive oils, and baked goods.
+Handmade soaps, eggs, artisanal cheeses, homemade jams, fresh-cut flowers, olive oils, and baked goods also exist.

 The Mendocino Farmers’ Market is open from May to October on Fridays and is arguably the best free thing to do in Mendocino, California – right up until you spend money on some delicious produce.
 In which case, it’s still pretty baller.

-See Related: Fun & Best Things to Do in Venice, California
+See Related: Things to Do in Venice, California

 11. Downtown Mendocino